 CHARLIE'S ANGELS: "ATTACK ANGELS"

 Which leads to the fact that this episode came along at just the right moment in TV history, escaping from the complete overt campiness of the past, meaning there's a refreshing nod or two towards realism, and before..
 I hate to use the loaded phrase "political correctness", but that's about as close as I can get.. came to the broadcast industry.
-For worse and, yes, for better, there will never be another episode like this made for broadcast American television.
+For worse and, yes, for better, there will never be another episode like this made for American television/steaming.
 Or at least it won't be a woman in the tank.